 Day 7: Scotland’s Capital, Edinburgh

-The final day of your Grand Tour takes you across the spectacular Firth of Forth.
+The final day of your Grand Tour of Scotland takes you across the spectacular Firth of Forth.
 We visit Edinburgh’s Grassmarket and climb the road up to the city’s iconic Castle.
-After taking in the outstanding views across the city, freewheel down the full length of the famous and historic Royal Mile to the royal Palace of Holyrood.
+Equally important, after taking in the outstanding views across the city, we freewheel down the full length of the famous and historic Royal Mile to the royal Palace of Holyrood.
 The trip ends with a celebration lunch before we bid you farewll.
 (B,L) Distance 25m/40km

 Explore Scotland by Bike 2018